SahilBagade017/EE633-Mixed-signal-VLSI-Design-Project/report.md

 ## Challenges

-            First, the s/h circuit used was the bottom plate sampling, the problem with using the bottom plate sampling was the output had an error due to charge injection.
+            First, the s/h circuit used was the bottom plate sampling, the problem with using the bottom plate sampling was the output had an error due to charge injection/clock feedthrough.

             After replacing the bottom plate sampling ckt with the transmission gate, at the output, the capacitor was charging slowly when the capacitor of 1u F was connected and there were errors when the
             1f F was connected and the noise was getting introduced.